T-SarvesH/DSA-Track/STATUS.md

 Day 6(15th June)- Introduction to various Sorting Techniques like Bubble Sort, Selection sort, and their uses along with their time and space complexity analysis.
 Solved some relevant questions on Code360-by Coding Ninjas.
 Status- Completed.

 Day 7(24th June)- Insertion sort technique its advantages, and its complexities.
 Solved some relevant interview problems.
 Introduction to C++ STL and solved some more questions (basic and median level) on arrays, sorting and two pointer approach.
 Status- Completed.

+Day 8 (25, 26 June)- Introduction to character arrays and strings in C++, along with string functions as well.
+Learnt some character functions along with string vectors as well.
+Solved a lot of Leetcode problems to further enhance my problem solving-skills and to practice about string manipulation techniques.
+Status- Completed